 It doesn’t take a rocket scientist to notice that the MacBook Pro and iPad Pro have hugely different designs, each with their own considerations.
 Let’s start with the iPad Pro.

-Currently on the back is a 10-megapixel ultra-wide camera, a 12-megapixel wide-angle camera, and a LiDAR sensor.
-Along the flat edge is Apple’s magnetic Smart Connector for connecting accessories like external keyboards.
-This flat edge allows you to magnetically attach the second-generation Apple Pencil, thereby wirelessly recharging it.
+Currently on the back is a 10-megapixel ultra-wide camera, a 12MP wide-angle camera, and a lidar sensor.
+Along the flat edge is Apple’s magnetic Smart Connector for attaching accessories like external keyboards.
+This flat edge allows the second-generation Apple Pencil to magnetically attach for a wireless recharge.
 In older models, the Apple Pencil awkwardly stuck out of the Lightning port like a sword.

 The iPad Pro is 0.23 inches thick, making it Apple’s thinnest iPad.
 Weighing between 1.04 pounds and 1.42 pounds (depending on size and configuration), it’s light enough to throw in a backpack and take wherever you go.